Asymptotic Properties for Bayesian Neural Network in Besov Space: Conclusions

 We obtained results under the limited assumption, setting the networks fully connected and using the ReLU activation function.
-The results of this study are at a basic level compared to the needs for BNNs in the industrial field, such as visual data analysis and natural language processing.
-It is important to research the theoretical properties of BNNs used in the practical area through ongoing studies.
+Also, as mentioned in \autoref{sec:example}, the results are not enough practical to be used.
+In addition, we do not suggest a result for the adaptive version of \autoref{thm:shrinkage} yet.
+It is a necessary future study to propose a general shrinkage prior distribution that satisfies all conditions even when the parameters of the network are varying.
+The results of this study are at a basic level compared to the needs for the Bayesian neural networks in the industrial field, such as visual data analysis and natural language processing.
+It is important to research the theoretical properties of the Bayesian neural networks used in the practical area through ongoing studies.